PC-CALCULATOR

 Miscellaneous

-• The default working file of the Pc-Calculator is Pcalc.fml.
+• The default working file of the PcCalculator is Pcalc.fml.
 If you like, you can edit it with your favorite text editor.
+You can invoke the editor also directly from the inside of the program.

-• In the long number mode the number of the decimals in the answer depends of the number of the decimals of the operands.
-If whole numbers are divided, then no decimals are calculated, instead the remainder of the division is given.
+• In the long number mode, the number of the decimals in the answer depends on the number of the decimals of the operands.
+If whole numbers are divided, then no decimals are calculated, instead, the remainder of the division is given.

-• To make long numbers more readable spaces can be inserted to any place in the number.
+• To make long numbers more readable, spaces can be inserted to any place in the number.
 The decimal point again can be either dot or comma.
-If both or many points are used, then only the first one matters, the others are omitted.
+If both or many points are used, the first one only matters, the others are omitted.

-• The length of the program is about 110 Kb and the size of its screenshot image is about 100-400 Kb, if packed to JPG format.
-The writer of the program is proud being able to announce that.
+• The length of the program is about 200 Kb while the size of its screenshot image is about 100-400 KB if packed in JPG format.
+The author is proud being able to announce that.